NZ Hire and Sale of Personal Locator Beacons (PLB)

-Radios, GPS tracking systems, distress flares, whistles, lights and mobile phones may be useful as a back-up, however, none are as effective as a distress beacon when you need help in an emergency.
+Radios, GPS tracking systems, distress flares, whistles, lights and mobile phones may be useful as a back-up, however, none are as effective as a PLB Personal Locator Beacon when you need help in distress or an emergency.

-We only sell NZ coded PLBs, and have over 50 rental outlets throughout NZ.
-Beacons can be purchased overseas, but it’s important to get your beacon recoded for New Zealand in order for it to be registered with the Rescue Coordination Center NZ (RCCNZ).
+We only Hire and sell NZ coded PLBs Personal Locator Beacons, and have over 50 rental outlets throughout NZ all with the highly rated ACR PLBs.
+Beacons can be purchased overseas, but it’s important to get your beacon re-coded for New Zealand in order for it to be registered with the Rescue Coordination Center NZ (RCCNZ).
 If you don’t do this, rescue services in the country you bought your beacon from will be sent your distress signal, delaying your rescue.
-Recoding the beacon can be done here in NZ through Wilco Marine
+Re-coding the beacon can be done here in NZ through Wilco Marine

 Choose the right beacon